chrisboakes/svelte-sapper-demo/README.md

 This POC is a mixture of statically generated, server-side rendered and client side rendered data:

-- [Static rendering](#Static-Rendering): the home page and the
+- [Static rendering](#Static-Rendering): the home page and the politics articles
-- [Server-side rendering](#Server-Side-Rendering): the politics page and the single articles for both News and Politics
+- [Server-side rendering](#Server-Side-Rendering): the politics page and the single news articles
 - [Client-side rendering](#Client-Side-Rendering): the data on the news page

 ## Outcome